Li-Heng-LH/kotlin101/kotlin101/Coroutines.md

 * A `launch` coroutine builder returns a `Job` object that is a handle to the launched coroutine and
 * can be used to wait for its completion explicitly.

+* `async` coroutine builder returns a `Deferred` object that is a handle to the launched coroutine and
+* can be used to wait for its completion and get the result of the coroutine.

 &nbsp;